 For parents of high school juniors (and younger), we’ll share thoughts on the state of standardized testing, including on the many colleges and universities whose COVID-related, ACT-and-SAT-optional policies are being extended for another year, as well as address concerns about the impact of long-term, remote schooling on extracurricular and other activities.

-And yet for all the ways that college admissions has been impacted by the pandemic, we’ll discuss the many aspects of applying to college that have remained little changed in this turbulent last year, as well as offer guarded predictions of what the future might bring, in the short- and long-term.
+And yet for all the ways that college admissions have been impacted by the pandemic, we’ll discuss the many aspects of applying to college that have remained little changed in this turbulent last year, as well as offer guarded predictions of what the future might bring, in the short and long-term.